76616c6172/starbot/README.md

   correct spreadsheet ID, and correct role ID strings.
 1. `/deleteroles`
 - Delete previously created roles in batches (interactively prompts to select batch of roles to delete).
+1. Semi-Automatic match reporting
+- Scans messages in preseason-reporting-week2 channel, performs data validation, and appends match reports to local log on disc.

 ## WIP/Roadmap/Planned features
 1. Associate username with discord_ID and save to Google Sheets